bwu-dart/bwu_polymer_routing/README.md

     // Initialize the DI container.
     // We pass the element it should listen for di request events on
-    // and the di configuration (AppModule).
+    // and the DI configuration (AppModule).
     initDiContext(this, new ModuleInjector([new AppModule()]));

+    // NOTE: If an element is DiContext and DiConsumer at the same time
+    // the `<content>` element should be passed to `initDiContext` otherwise
+    // the element serves its own DI requests, which would lead ot endless loops.
   }
 }
 ```